 In the secret world of espionage, the players are set and the fight to save Britain begins.

-This fall, a complex invisible war is being fought by skilled spies trained in the high stakes world of covert espionage.
+A complex invisible war is being fought by skilled spies trained in the high stakes world of covert espionage.
 In 1972 London, tensions are at a terrifying peak as the world’s superpowers plot against their enemies.
 The threat: a dangerous and deadly Soviet plot,designed to bring Britain to its knees, dubbed Operation Glass.
 This is where we begin The Game—a stylish, character-driven spy drama that explores the lives and lies of the invisible soldiers fighting a secret war.

 When an MI5 agent is contacted by a defecting KGB officer about the plan to destroy the British establishment, MI5 leader Daddy (Brian Cox: The Bourne Supremacy, An Adventure in Space and Time), assembles a secret committee to investigate the threat in a frantic race against time.
 Their mission: stop the plot, save Britain and, in turn, the world.
 The Game is a suspenseful, six-part, edge-of-your-seat thrill ride, created by Toby Whithouse (Being Human, Doctor Who), premiering this fall as part BBC AMERICA’s Dramaville.